NSAPH-Data-Platform/nsaph-core-platform/doc/Datamodels.md

 Index definition can also include
 [index type](https://www.postgresql.org/docs/current/indexes-types.html)
-(e.g. btree, hash, etc.)  and data to be included with teh index.
+(e.g. btree, hash, etc.)  and data to be included with the index.

 ## Generation of the database schema (DDL)